How to help your teen out of depression

 2. Easy to anger, or general irritability

-3. Anxiety and social isolation from situations or people
+3. Anxiety and social isolation – a loss of interest in activities and people

 4. Declining school performance, or refusal to go to class

-5. Fatigue and sleep problems, including staying asleep, or sleeping excessively
+5. Fatigue and sleep problems, including trouble falling or staying asleep, or sleeping excessively

 6. Low-self esteem, restlessness or worthlessness